ELIXIR-IIB-training/website/_posts/2019-07-01-Genome-Assembly_Milano-Bicocca.md

 <br>

-Confirmed participants will be able to access the course agenda, materials and communication tools on the [**ELIXIR-SI eLearning Platform (EeLP)**](https://elixir.mf.uni-lj.si/enrol/index.php?id=45).
+After selection, confirmed participants will be able to access the course agenda, materials and communication tools on the [**ELIXIR-SI eLearning Platform (EeLP)**](https://elixir.mf.uni-lj.si/enrol/index.php?id=45).
 <br>
 <br>
 ### Programme